Fivenan/library-system/README.md

 **Private Reading Space:**
     - MyBookshelf respects your reading privacy.
 Your bookmarks and notes are for your eyes only, creating a personal sanctuary in the digital realm.

+**Intuitive Navigation:**
+    - Navigate through your personal reading history with an interface designed to evoke the charm of flipping through a cherished journal.

 ## Technology

 ### Language